Luanda museum

 Accessibility?

-Elevator access and climate control may be limited.
-If step-free access is essential, call ahead to confirm.
+Lift access and climate control may be limited.
+If step-free access is essential, it is best to call ahead.